 Depending on place availability, girls are welcome to join us at any stage of their academic career and at any time during the school year.
 We also offer a number of Scholarships and Fees Assisted Places for entry into the Junior & Senior Schools.

-In the first instant, we would recommend that you arrange an appointment to come and visit us and see for yourself what an unrivalled learning experience life at The Maynard truly is!
+In the first instance, we would recommend that you arrange an appointment to come and visit us and see for yourself what an unrivalled learning experience life at The Maynard truly is!

 Your daughter may also like to come on a Taster Day to meet some of her prospective classmates and to sense a real ‘feel’ for the unique Maynard way of life and we would ask that you contact our Admissions to book a mutually convenient date.